gezp/ros2_topic_performance/README.md

 this package aims to test performance (cpu and memory usage) between standalone nodes and composed nodes.

-* this package only considers manual composition (compile-time composition), it's performance should as same as run-time composition
+* this package only considers manual composition (compile-time composition), its performance should as same as run-time composition

 ## Quickly Test